finsberg/IN1910_H22/book/docs/lectures/python/intro_to_oop.md

 #### Class vs Instance

 When we define a class, we are defining a new data type.
 To actually use it, we have to define a new object of that type, we call this an *instance* of the class.
 In our contact-list example, the `Contact` class is the general class we defined, then we can implement specific instances of the class, one for "Lisa", one for "Frank" and so on.
 The class is thus the abstract *concept* of a contact, and objects are the specific cases of that type.
 A different example: A Nissan leaf is a given type of car, and can be represented as a class.
-A specific car with the licensce plate "EM93277" (courtesy of random.org) is an *instance* of the Nissan leaf class.
+A specific car with the license plate "EM93277" (courtesy of random.org) is an *instance* of the Nissan leaf class.
 The specific car is an object of the *type* Nissan leaf.
 In this sense, the class is like the blue-print, it specifies how objects of that type should be built and how they should behave.

 #### Naming Conventions